 The evaluation of the EUCF applications is conducted after the close of each call for applications by a dedicated evaluation team, composed of evaluators from adelphi and Enviros (neither Energy Cities and Climate Alliance nor FEDARENE are involved in the evaluation process).
-Each application is evaluated individually by at least two different evaluators.
+Each application is evaluated individually by at least two different evaluators6.
 The evaluators verify if Annex A.1 (SEAP, SECAP or plan of similar ambition), Annex A.2 (SEAP, SECAP or plan of similar ambition - Summary), Annex B (Proof of political commitment), Annex C (Self-declaration form), Annex D (Estimation of energy savings and/or renewable energy production) and Annex E (Estimation of investment size) have been submitted and contain the required content.
 In case of incomplete documents, the application is rejected and the applicant receives an email notification from the EUCF website user zone.
-Any questions/complaints on the outcome of the document check can be raised within 10 working days from the date the notification email is sent.
-Applications are then evaluated based on five evaluation criteria.
-At the end of the evaluation process, each applicant is informed about the final result with corresponding feedback through a feedback report.
+Any questions/complaints on the outcome of the document check can be raised within 10 working days from the date the notification process, each applicant is informed about the final result with corresponding feedback through a feedback report.
 The best scored applications are selected to receive EUCF support.
 Unsuccessful applications can seek support from the EUCF Helpdesk and are able to participate again in the next call for applications.
 Any questions/complaints on the outcome of the final results can be raised within 10 working days from the date the notification email is sent.